-Grooming is the process by which an individual prepares a child, significant adults and the environment for abuse of this child.
-Children and young people can be groomed online or in the real world, by a stranger or by someone they know.
+Grooming is the process by which an individual prepares a child, significant adults including staff, and the environment for abuse, neglect and/or exploitation of this child.
+The motivation can be sexual, or increasingly financially related.
+Children and young people can be groomed online or in the real world, by a stranger or by someone they know or someone pretending to be someone they know, including peers.
 Groomers may be of any gender identity or sexual orientation.
-They could be of any age, including another young person.
-Many children and young people do not understand that they have been groomed, or that what has happened is abuse.
+They could be of any age, including another young person and reside anywhere in the world.
+Many children and young people do not understand that they have been groomed, or that what has happened is abuse, neglect and/or exploitation.
 The signs that a child is being groomed are not always obvious.
 Groomers will also go to great lengths not to be identified.